HanilJain/Django_Project/README.md

 # :inbox_tray: &nbsp; Installation &nbsp; :inbox_tray:

-run the code , it is self sufficient to install dependencies
+*  Some Scripts are self sufficient to install dependecies
+*  Run setup.py to install some dependecies
+*  And if still Error occur please install it on your own : )

 # Usuage
 * run main.py